cmi-nguyen/cmi-nguyen/README.md

 ﻿# Hi there!
-I'm, Trieu Tan Nguyen.
+I'm Trieu Tan Nguyen.
  # Im a full stack web developer from Viet Nam.